The business world as we know it today is highly competitive, always striving to find new methods to attract clients and follow market trends.

 Technique #10: Demand forecasting

-Demand forecasting or demand planning is a highly useful technique which requires the analysis of past trends based on previous sales figures.
+Demand forecasting or demand planning is a highly useful technique that requires analyzing past trends based on previous sales figures.

 Technique #11: Economic order quantity

-Economic order quantity (EOQ) is one of the methods that uses a special formula to find out the optimal amount of inventory that should be ordered and thus cut costs of overhead and storage.
+Economic order quantity (EOQ) is a formula that’s used to determine the optimal order quantity and thus cut costs of overhead and storage.
 This technique, however, assumes that demand and holding costs remain stable.

 Technique #12: Backordering

-Backordering represents a management technique that enables customer orders even though some items are currently unavailable or will be available for the first time in the near future.
+Backordering represents a management method that enables customer orders even though some items are currently unavailable or will be available for the first time in the near future.

 This technique is effective because sales go up and customers remain loyal.